griffda/PROCESS-/README.md

 - Add a tag number `git tag -a rXYZ -m "revision XYZ"`
 - `git push`
 - `git push origin rXYZ`

+When releasing a ***tagged version of the code the user should compile a release note for the repo***.
+This note should outline the major changes for the release, including issues from GitLab that were resolved, bugs fixed, etc.

 ## Contacts